G-SHWETA55/Email-System-using-File-Handling/README.md

 # Code Structure

-The code is organized into the following packages:
+The code is organized into four main classes:

-- com.email: Main application package
-- com.email.dao: Data access object for email storage
-- com.email.model: Email model class
+- Email: Represents an email with sender, receiver, subject, and body.
+- EmailDAO: Handles data access operations for emails, including saving, retrieving, and deleting emails.
+- EmailService: Provides business logic for email operations, such as sending, viewing, and deleting emails.
+- EmailSystem: The main class that runs the application and provides a menu-driven interface.